vanessanehruji/verition-worktree-manager/README.md

 4. Push to the branch (`git push origin feature/awesome-idea`).
 5. Open a Pull Request.

 Have ideas?
-Open an issue with the "enhancement" tag or explore [open issues](https://github.com/jackiotyu/git-worktree-manager/issues).
+Open an issue with the "enhancement" tag or explore [open issues](https://github.com/vnehruji/git-worktree-manager/issues).

 ## License 📜

+This project is based on [jackiotyu/git-worktree-manager](https://github.com/jackiotyu/git-worktree-manager) (MIT License).
+Additional modifications © 2025 Verition Fund and contributors.

 Distributed under the [MIT License](LICENSE).
 Use, modify, and share freely!